 Note: This graph shows the 7-day moving average of influenza cases per 100,000 people in the WA health regions for 2022 by date of onset, received by the DoH, WA (through WANIDD) to the end of the current reporting week.

-The number of hospitalised influenza cases in the past week continued to decrease in adults but remained stable in children (Figure 7).
+The number of hospitalised influenza cases in the past week decreased in adults and children (Figure 7).